OvalRaptor/VSCodeOnAndroid/README.md

 ```

 Once the installation is complete exit termux by typing "exit" and press enter.
 Re-open termux and type 'vs' to start the code server.
-The server can run in the background of your phone however if you want to stop the server open the termux terminal and type 'stop'.
+The server can run in the background of your phone, however if you want to stop the server, open the termux terminal and type 'stop'.

 # Extensions